Non-split linear sharply $2$-transitive groups: Introduction

-When $\Gamma \curvearrowright X$ is sharply $2$-transitive there exists an element flipping any two points in $X$, whose square must be trivial.
+When $X \curvearrowleft \Gamma$ is sharply $2$-transitive there exists an element flipping any two points in $X$, whose square must be trivial.
 This gives rise to a large set of involutions $\Inv(\Gamma) \subset \Gamma$.
-Such a pair of points determines the involution and since $\Gamma$ is transitive on pairs of points all involutions are conjugate.
+Every such involution has to flip (many) pairs of points, and a pair of points determines the involution.
+Since $\Gamma$ is transitive on pairs of points all involutions are conjugate.
 Any nontrivial element, and in particular any involution, can have either $0$ or $1$ fixed points.
-If an involution does fix a point then the map $\Inv(\Gamma) \arrow X$ taking an involution to its fixed point is a $\Gamma$ invariant bijection.
-Consequently the $\Gamma$ action on $\Inv(\Gamma)$ by conjugation is $2$-transitive and in particular, the order of the product of two different involutions is independent of the choice of the specific involutions.
+If every involution does fix a point then the map $\Inv(\Gamma) \arrow X$ taking an involution to its fixed point is a $\Gamma$-invariant bijection.
+In this case it follows that the $\Gamma$-action on $\Inv(\Gamma)$ by conjugation is $2$-transitive.
+In particular, the order of the product of two distinct involutions is independent of the choice of the specific involutions (see \cite[Chapter 2]{Kerby:mst}, for more details).
 This gives rise to the following definition: \begin{defi} Let $\Gamma$ be a sharply $2$-transitive permutation group on $X$.
 If the stabilizer of a point contains an involution let $p = \ord(\sigma \tau)$ be the order of the product of two distinct involutions.
 We define the {\it{permutational characteristic of $\Gamma$}} to be

 \end{defi} It is not difficult to verify that $\pchar(\Gamma)$ is either $0$ or prime, and that it coincides with the characteristic of the near field whenever $\Gamma$ splits.
 We refer the readers to \cite{Kerby:mst}, \cite{GlGu} for more details.